-Edinburgh Castle is at the heart of the Scottish capital.
-An ancient stronghold perched on top the craggy remains of an extinct volcano, it was probably an important fortification since the Iron Age or earlier.
+Edinburgh Castle is the top paid tourist attraction in Scotland, with over 1.6 million visitors in 2016.
+Situated at the heart of the Scottish capital, the castle is perched on top of the craggy remains of an extinct volcano.
+It is reckoned to have been an important fortification since the Iron Age or earlier.

 Naturally, this precipitous stronghold is steeped in history.
 In 1140, Edinburgh castle became the first recorded meeting place of the assembly we now know as the Scottish Parliament.
 In 1566, it was the birthplace of the only child of Mary Queen of Scots; a son who grew up to unite the crowns of Scotland and England.
 And in 1689, it endured its last full siege when the garrison became the last defenders of the Stewart king James VII and II.